 July 31, 2020

-Photo collages and words by Victoria González García
+Photo collages and story by Victoria González García

 From the first moment the Covid-19 health emergency was declared in Madrid, I began to record everything.
 The declaration caught me in the middle of the city.
 On the way back to my house on my bike I stopped and took pictures of everything that was happening around me.